Ravil-F/LinuxMonitoring_v1.0/README.md

 After the message output, the program should exit correctly.

 ## Part 4.
 Configuring visual output design for the system research script

-Now everything looks nice!
-But I don't want to have to enter the colours as parameters every time...
-I'll have to come up with something more convenient.

 **== Task ==**